RMIT-SEPT/majorproject-5-wed-16-30-6/docs/README.md

 ## ChatLogs
 * Chatlogs prior to meetings being held on teams - were previously held over Disccord

+## Definition of Done
+* All our DoDs are attached to the user stories on Trello.
+Please refer to them for our DoD per user story

 ## Milestone1_US_AccTests
 * All user stories and Acceptance Tests
 ## Sprint Artifacts